What to Expect

 What type of privileges is an inmate entitled to while in reception?

 An inmate is in privilege group U until he/she has completed the reception and classification process.
-During this process; there are no family visits; one half of the maximum monthly canteen draw as authorized by the secretary; telephone calls on an emergency basis only, as determined by institution/facility staff and no personal packages.
+During this process; there are no family visits; one half of the maximum monthly canteen draw as authorized by the secretary; one telephone call within the first week and every month thereafter; and no personal packages.
 The inmate is informed of the specific privilege group and can give you this information.
 (California Code of Regulations, Article 3.5, Section 3044)